 Rental property maintenance is one of the many responsibilities of a landlord that might feel intimidating to new property owners.
 Yet, routine maintenance will help keep your property in shape and avoid costing you more money in the future by decreasing the need for major repairs.
 Plus, completing maintenance is a legal duty of a landlord laid out in lease agreements and state laws.

-Because maintenance can be a stressor for many landlords, having a system that keeps you notified, organized, and responsive will alleviate some of that weight.
-Keep reading below to learn why staying on top of maintenance is important as well as how to handle maintenance requests online through your TurboTenant account.
+Learn why staying on top of maintenance is important as well as how to handle maintenance requests online through your TurboTenant account.

 Why You Need to Stay on Top of Property Maintenance Requests

 While maintenance costs should be built into your budget, completing routine maintenance tasks as well as routine inspections will help you keep your property up to date and avoid expensive fixes that could add up from neglect.
-Here are a few other reasons why responding and fixing maintenance requests is imperative:
+Here are a few other reasons why responding to and completing maintenance requests is imperative:

-Responding to Property Maintenance Requests from Tenants
+Responding to Property Maintenance Requests From Tenants

-Renters will not appreciate delayed response and overdue fixes when it comes to repairs, so when your renters submit a maintenance request to you, communicating with them and responding as soon as you can is ideal.
 If you have a go-to maintenance person, letting them know the problem as soon as possible will help avoid any conflict.
 Remember, the time length a landlord has to fix something is different for critical vs. non-critical repairs.
-Read for more details on how long a landlord has to fix something here – make sure to also check your local and state laws.

 How Maintenance Requests Work in TurboTenant